 It was announced that Bushnell Television Co. of Ottawa (CJOH-TV) would purchase CFCF-AM-TV/CFQR-FM.

-Ron Hare was appointed director of advertising and promotion for CFCF-AM/CFQR-FM.
+Ron Hore was appointed director of advertising and promotion for CFCF-AM/CFQR-FM.
 He had been promotion supervisor for CFCF-TV.

 Jack Oldham was appointed deputy director of news and public affairs for the CFCF stations.